sybilhoangRG/support.balsamiq.com/content/plugins/multipleconfluencepages.md

 ### 1. Including the Full Page

-To include a full page containing a Balsamiq Wireframe within another page, use the `Include Page Macro`:
+To include a full page containing a Balsamiq Wireframe within another page, use the `Include Page Macro`

 ![](//media.balsamiq.com/img/support/prodfaqs/include-page-macro.png)
 ![](//media.balsamiq.com/img/support/prodfaqs/full-page-include.png)

 ### 2. Including Only Part of the Page

-To include part of a page containing a Balsamiq Wireframe withing in another page, first define the partial page using the `Excerpt Macro` then use the `Excerpt Include Macro`:
+To include part of a page containing a Balsamiq Wireframe withing in another page, first define the partial page using the `Excerpt Macro` then use the `Excerpt Include Macro`

 ![](//media.balsamiq.com/img/support/prodfaqs/excerpt-include-macro.png)
 ![](//media.balsamiq.com/img/support/prodfaqs/partial-include.png)